SIKANDERKUMBHAR/ecs-ecr/README.md

 ## 🏗️ Infrastructure Components

 1. **VPC and Networking**:
-   - Creates a custom VPC with public and private subnets
+   - Creates a custom VPC with a CIDR block of 172.17.0.0/16
+   - Sets up public and private subnets across multiple Availability Zones
+   - Configures Internet Gateway for public subnets
-   - Sets up Internet Gateway and NAT Gateways for secure outbound traffic
+   - Sets up NAT Gateways in public subnets for outbound internet access from private subnets
-   - Configures route tables for proper network isolation
+   - Configures route tables for proper network isolation and internet access

 2. **ECS Cluster and Service**:
    - Deploys an ECS cluster using Fargate for serverless container management